allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 Not really.

 As is usually the case with event-sourced systems, the order of incoming events can’t always be relied on.
-The bookkeeping system will sometimes — for reasons I don’t want to dive into — publish events `PaymentRegistered` and `PaymentCompleted` at the same time.
+The bookkeeping system will sometimes — for reasons I don’t want to delve into — publish events `PaymentRegistered` and `PaymentCompleted` at the same time.
 Due to a lack of message ordering guarantees, it’s possible for us to receive `PaymentCompleted` event before `PaymentRegistered`.